HWS-DoubleClue/Recruiting-Management/README.md

 # Recruiting

-Recruiting-Management is an other module for [DoubleClue Enterprise Management Framework] (https://github.com/HWS-DoubleClue/IAM-Password-Manager).
+Recruiting-Management is an other module for DoubleClue Enterprise Management (DCEM) Framework (https://github.com/HWS-DoubleClue/IAM-Password-Manager).
 It manages:
 - Vacancies
 - Candidates
 - Recruiters

 This module has dependency on an other DCEM Module [Skills](https://github.com/HWS-DoubleClue/Skills-Management)

 ## Features

 ### Vacancies
-Human-resources department, team leads and head of departments may create and manage company vacancies.
+Human-resources department, teamleads and head of departments may create and manage company vacancies.
 A vacancy has a lot of information, such as:
  - Title and Description (in different Langaugess)
  - Department (can be imported from AD or Azure AD)